-There are two ways to participate in this LIVE class:
+There are two ways to participate in this live stream event (BOTH count as LIVE CE):

 So much of what we know about our world comes through our visual system.
 It affects reading, writing, posture, use of communication, and some much more, yet we are taught so little about this system that has such a huge impact on the functional abilities of our children.